sfc-aqua/quisp/README.md

-Depending on your local setup and how you intend to use QuISP, you may also need various tools (a C++ compiler, make, an X Windows server, Docker, etc.), documented in the installation notes.
+Depending on your local setup and how you intend to use QuISP, you may also need various tools (a C++ compiler, make, an X Windows server, Docker, ffmpeg for making videos, etc.), documented in the installation notes.

 ## Building and running